 The BVM1 is protected against reverse voltage connection and is fused for safety.

 The design goals of this circuit were efficiency, simplicity, reliability and the use of field replaceable parts.
-The BVM1 circuit has been designed to work in conjunction with both the SCC3 Solar Charge Controller and the SPC3 Solar Power Center.
-Both devices are also available as kits from CirKits.com.
+The BVM1 circuit has been designed to work in conjunction with the SCC3 Solar Charge Controller which is also available as a kit from CirKits.com.

 See the full BVM1 kit specifications for more details.